A condo or co-op with lower carrying costs can make buying more doable. Here's where to find one

 Emily Myers for Brick Underground

-As apartment prices rise, buyers in New York are increasingly looking at carrying costs as a way to exert some control over the market.
-High monthlies can affect your debt-to-income ratio, which can in turn impact whether or not your meet the financial requirements of a co-op board or a lender.
-These payments can't be rolled into your mortgage and if you miss payments you risk a lawsuit and in a co-op, eviction.
+When these monthly payments are high, it can affect your debt-to-income ratio, which can, in turn, impact whether or not you meet the financial requirements of a co-op board or a lender.
+These payments can't be rolled into your mortgage and if you miss payments, you risk a lawsuit and in a co-op, eviction.